joint-probability-trees/jpt-dev/doc/source/introduction.rst

     log(\mathcal{L}(\mathcal{D}|\theta)) = \sum_{d \in \mathcal{D}} log(P(\mathcal{X}=d)).

 The EVI query of a JPT can be used with the likelihood function :py:mod:`jpt.trees.JPT.likelihood`.
+Details on how to use the likelihood function are found in :doc:`notebooks/tutorial_iris`.

 Marginal Query
 **************